JoshMU1020/Reminiscence/README.md

 ![Account Login](images/test_3.png)

-After sucessfully logging in, the user will find themselfs at the main menu.
+After successfully logging in, the user will find themselves in the main menu.
 From here they can choose between three buttons.

 ![Main Menu](images/test_4.png)